otvin/compiler2/README.md

 ### Commentary

 At this point, Compiler2 has all features from Compiler1 except for the non-standard "Concat()" function from Compiler1.
-However, the String type in the original compiler is not ISO standard, it was modeled after Turbo Pascal, and Concat() would not work as a built-in.
+However, the String type in the original compiler is not ISO standard, it was modeled after Turbo Pascal, and Concat() would not work as a built-in in Compiler2.

 Compiler2 also has the following functionality that compiler1 did not:
 * Boolean and Character types